 A more moderate budget would have you spending $100 US dollars per day and would give you more private accommodation.
 Luxury vacations will have a high daily budget.
 Predict to spend more than $300 US dollars per day if you’re staying in luxury resorts and sticking to fine dining.

 How to Get Around

 The most common methods are to use a local bus or the metro, which is established in bigger cities like Rio de Janeiro.
 Buses and trains are the most affordable way to get around and tickets are often less than $1 US dollar per trip.

 Finally, walking is safe in the daytime around tourist areas, but it is not recommended that you walk at night.
-If you do choose to walk at night, you should always walk with a group and be aware of your surroundings.
+If you choose to walk at night, you should always go with a group and be aware of your surroundings.
 Petty crime is common in Brazil and by choosing to take a taxi, you can stay safer and avoid conflict.

 Brazil is a large country and there are various cities that are tourist destinations.
 From inland to the coast, here are the top city destinations in Brazil.

-As a man-made capital, Brasília seems out of place with the rest of the country due to its stark and modern architecture.
-But while the city may not be as dramatic or visually stunning at other destinations, the local people and lively nightlife still have their charm.
+As the capital city, Brasília seems out of place with the rest of the country due to its stark and modern architecture.
+And while the city may not be as dramatic or visually stunning at other destinations, the local people and lively nightlife still have their charm.